prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 Long options with parameters can be written in two forms:

---source path same as --source=path.
+--source path is same as --source=path.

 3.1 Multiple usage of options